Best daily deals

 This improvement in battery life between generations extends to the charging cases, too.
 The AirPods (3rd gen) case provides an extra four charge cycles, totaling over 30 hours of playtime, while the AirPods (2nd gen) case provides just under four extra charges for a combined battery life of just over 24 hours.

 Only the AirPods (3rd generation) case supports MagSafe, but both cases can charge wirelessly and via a Lightning connector.
-You can also fast charge the earbuds with either AirPods case: the AirPods (2nd generation) case yields 180 minutes of playtime after a 15-minute charge, and the AirPods (3rd generation) supplies 60 minutes of playtime after a 5-minute charge.
+You can also fast-charge the earbuds with either AirPods case: the AirPods (2nd generation) case yields 180 minutes of playtime after a 15-minute charge, and the AirPods (3rd generation) supply 60 minutes of playtime after a 5-minute charge.
 Yes, this is the same efficiency, just listed differently on Apple’s website.

 Does either set of AirPods block out background noise?